 One more thing …

-It’s a good idea to promote your feed.
-Make sure you place your ’subscribe to RSS’ button image in a visible location …
+Remember to promote your RSS feed.
+Make sure you place your subscribe link or button somewhere visible …

-Finally, keep in mind that online users will only want to subscribe to your content if you publish useful content.
-In other words, you must provide high-quality information that will add great value to their sites and benefit their visitors.
+Keep in mind that other sites will only subscribe to your content if you publish great information that educates, engages, and entertains.
+In other words, you must provide high-quality information that can add value to their sites and benefit their users.

-(Add great content to your site and get visitors to syndicate your content online with RSS feeds!)
+(Add content to your site and get others to syndicate your content online with RSS feeds!)

-• RSSBoard.org – The RSS Advisory Board is an independent organization responsible for publishing RSS specifications, guiding developers who create RSS applications and broadening the general public understanding of RSS.
+- RSSBoard.org – The RSS Advisory Board is an independent organization responsible for publishing RSS specifications, guiding developers who create RSS applications and broadening the public understanding of RSS.

-• WordPress Codex: Feeds – WordPress documentation.
-Go here for additional information about using WordPress and RSS.
+- WordPress Codex: Feeds – WordPress software documentation.
+Visit this site for more information about WordPress RSS.

 Congratulations!
-Now you know how to find your WordPress RSS feed, how to syndicate your content online using feeds, and how to display content from other websites and blogs on your site using RSS feeds.
+Now you know how to find your WordPress RSS feed, how to syndicate your content online using RSS, and how to add someone else’s content to your site via their RSS feed.

-Hopefully, this article has given you a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To read more about the benefits of using WordPress for a business web site please click on links to visit other great content we have published on this site.
+Hopefully, you now have a better understanding of issues that can affect your web site and how WordPress can help you get better results online.
+To learn more about using WordPress please see other posts on this site.